JetBrains/amper/docs/src/reference/project.md

   - ./libs/lib1
 ```

-You can also use [Glob patterns](https://en.wikipedia.org/wiki/Glob_(programming)) to include multiple module
+You can also use [glob patterns](https://en.wikipedia.org/wiki/Glob_(programming)) to include multiple module
-directories at the same time.
-Only directories that contain a `module.yaml` file will be considered when matching a glob pattern.
+directories at once.
+Only directories that contain a `module.yaml` file are taken into account:

-- `*` matches zero or more characters of a path name component without crossing directory boundaries
-- `?` matches exactly one character of a path name component
-- `[abc]` matches exactly one character of the given set (here `a`, `b`, or `c`).
-A dash (`-`) can be used to match a range, such as `[a-z]`.

-Using `**` to recursively match directories at multiple depth levels is not supported.

-Example:

 ```yaml
 # include all direct subfolders in the `plugins` dir that contain `module.yaml` files: